-In addition, clauses prohibiting the party from intervening in a license contract on royalties in technology agreements were further enhanced by including them in the recently concluded Japan-Mozambique Investment Agreement, Japan-Myanmar Investment Agreement, Japan-Mongolia EPA, the Trans-Pacific Partnership (TPP) Agreement, and the Japan-Israel Investment Agreement.
+In addition, clauses prohibiting the party from intervening in a license contract on royalties in technology agreements were further enhanced by including them in the recently concluded Japan-Mozambique Investment Agreement, Japan-Myanmar Investment Agreement, Japan-Mongolia EPA, Comprehensive and Progressive Agreement of the Trans-Pacific Partnership (CPTPP), Japan-Israel Investment Agreement, Japan-Armenia Investment Agreement, Japan-UAE Investment Agreement, and Japan-EU EPA.
 These clauses are significant for the purpose of recovering due compensation for research and development activities.
+Furthermore, the CPTPP includes a clause prohibiting requirement for use of specific technology.
+This article has an important significance in preventing a requirement for use of technology recommended by the parties.